 Describe a system that consists of 3 or more species that somehow interact with each other and derive a mathematical model for the populations of your species, as a function of time.
 The interactions can take the form of predation, competition for resources, symbiosis, toxicity, or any other way you can think of (not every species needs to interact with every other species).
-The species you consider may be plants, animals, bacteria, viruses, actors in a marketplace, snowflakes with sizes in different size groups, or anything else.
+The species you consider may be plants, animals, bacteria, viruses, actors in a marketplace, snowflakes with sizes in different size groups, alien civilizations, or anything else.
+Whimsical is totally allowed, as is completely made up and outrageous, as long as it demonstrates an understanding of interacting populations.
 If you have just a few species, you can name them individually, but if you have many it may be easier to just enumerate them as part of a food web.